Deborah L. Dunn, chair

 The Computer Science Club is sponsored by the Department of Computer Science and is open to all students.
 This organization should be of particular interest to students who desire to become acquainted with the computing profession, computing professionals and students with similar interests.

-Membership in Upsilon Pi Epsilon, the international computer science honor society, is for select juniors, seniors and graduate students who maintain specified scholastic standards.
+Membership in Upsilon Pi Epsilon, the computer science honor society, is for selected juniors, seniors and graduate students who maintain specified scholastic standards.
 Students who want to be considered for this honor should consult the Delta Chapter faculty advisor or a student officer.